TykTechnologies/tyk-fapi/docs/architecture-diagrams/event-notification-sequence-diagram.md

    - The event includes the event type, subject, and timestamp

 ### Event Processing
-8. The Stream Processor consumes the event from Kafka
+8. The API Gateway consumes the event from Kafka
-9. The Stream Processor queries the Database for subscriptions matching the event type
+9. The API Gateway queries the Database for subscriptions matching the event type
 10. The Database returns the matching subscriptions
+11. The API Gateway determines which TPPs should receive the notifications and signs them with JWS

 ### Notification Delivery
-11. The Stream Processor sends a notification as a JWT to the TPP
+12. The API Gateway sends a signed notification to the TPP
-    - The notification includes event details and links to the relevant resources
+    - The notification includes event details, links to relevant resources, and a JWS signature
+13. The TPP verifies the JWS signature to ensure the notification is authentic and hasn't been tampered with
-12. The TPP acknowledges the notification with an HTTP 200 OK response
+14. The TPP acknowledges the notification with an HTTP 200 OK response

 ### Error Handling (Alternative Flow)
 In case of delivery failure:
-11. The Stream Processor sends a notification as a JWT to the TPP
+12. The API Gateway sends a signed notification to the TPP
-12. The delivery fails due to a timeout or error
+13. The delivery fails due to a timeout or error
-13. The Stream Processor implements a retry mechanism with exponential backoff
+14. The API Gateway implements a retry mechanism with exponential backoff
-14. The Stream Processor retries the notification
+15. The API Gateway retries the notification
+16. The TPP verifies the JWS signature
-15. The TPP acknowledges the notification with an HTTP 200 OK response
+17. The TPP acknowledges the notification with an HTTP 200 OK response

-This sequence diagram illustrates the complete event notification flow, from subscription registration to notification delivery, including error handling with retries.
+This sequence diagram illustrates the complete event notification flow, from subscription registration to notification delivery, including the security measures (JWS signing) and error handling with retries.

+### Supported Event Types

-According to the EVENT_NOTIFICATIONS.md document, the following event types are supported:
+The following event types are supported:
 - `payment-consent-created`: When a TPP creates a new payment consent
 - `payment-consent-authorised`: When a PSU authorizes a payment consent
 - `payment-consent-rejected`: When a PSU rejects a payment consent